-Landowners desiring to protest the proposed Wyandotte Creek GSA fee must do so in writing and either: 1) send their written protest prior to the public hearing to: Wyandotte Creek Subbasin Groundwater Sustainability Agency, c/o Wyandotte Creek GSA, PO Box 745, Oroville, CA 95965, OR 2) provide their written protest in person at the Public Hearing on July 27, 2023 at the City of Oroville City Council Chambers, 1735 Montgomery Street, Oroville, CA 95965 at 2:00 p.m..
-Written protests MUST be received prior to the close of the public hearing.
-Protests submitted by e-mail, fax, or other electronic means are NOT valid and will not be counted as a protest.
+Landowners desiring to protest the proposed Wyandotte Creek GSA fee should send their written protest prior to the public hearing to: Wyandotte Creek Subbasin Groundwater Sustainability Agency, c/o Wyandotte Creek GSA, PO BOX 745, Oroville, CA 95965, or in person at the public hearing on July 27, 2023 at 2:00 p.m., so long as the protest is received prior to the close of the public hearing.
+Protests submitted by e-mail, fax, or other electronic means are not valid and will not be counted as a protest.